craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-For more information on what settings can be configured, see :ref:`configuration`
+For more information on what settings can be configured, see :ref:`newIa-configuration`

 -----
 Audit